awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 # TranslateText<a name="API_TranslateText"></a>

 Translates input text from the source language to the target language\.
 It is not necessary to use English \(en\) as either the source or the target language, but not all language combinations are supported by Amazon Translate\.
-For more information, see [Supported Languages](what-is.md#what-is-languages)\.
+For more information, see [Supported Languages and Language Codes](what-is.md#what-is-languages)\.

 ## Request Syntax<a name="API_TranslateText_RequestSyntax"></a>